nazmulidris/developerlife.com/_posts/2021-10-19-react-hooks-redux-typescript-handbook.md

 ## React Hooks

-React hooks exist because there were severe limitations in versions before React 16 on what functional components could do.
+React hooks exist because there were severe limitations in versions before React 16 on what function components could do.
 And there were some problems w/ how class components function.
-By adding hooks to functional components, it basically eliminates these 2 groups of problems.
+By adding hooks to function components, it basically eliminates these 2 groups of problems.

 ### Why?